Skip to main content

 var history = new ChatHistory(

-"Classify this query as 'simple' (factual, short answer) or 'complex' (reasoning, analysis, code). " +
+"Classify this query as one word: " +

-"Reply with only the single word: simple or complex.");
+"Reply with only lowercase: simple, moderate, or complex.");

 history.AddUserMessage(query);